henriquearaujo-98/linear-regression-model-implementation/README.md

 ## Requirements
 To run the project, you will need the following Python packages:

--NumPy
+.NumPy
--Pandas
+.Pandas
--Matplotlib
+.Matplotlib
--Scikit-learn (only to load the Boston Housing Dataset) You can install these packages using pip, conda, or any other package manager.
+.Scikit-learn (only to load the Boston Housing Dataset) You can install these packages using pip, conda, or any other package manager.

 ## Files